AndrewKeYanzhe/andrewkeyanzhe.github.io/_posts/2025-06-08-ScreenCaptureKit_docs.md

     - For an HDR screen recording, SDR white (255) appears as 188 (checked using Digital Color Meter).

 - **Chrome**
-  - Displays PQ HDR PNGs with slight tonemapping.
-  - SDR range shows mildly reduced exposure.
+  - Displays PQ HDR PNGs with tonemapping, and the SDR range shows slightly reduced exposure.
-  - For an HDR screen recording, SDR white (255) appears as 221.
+    - Within an HDR recording, SDR white (255) appears as 221.

 - **Lightroom**
   - Displays PQ HDR PNGs without any tonemapping.